core-wg/comi/draft-ietf-core-comi.md

 ### Data node Resource Discovery

-The presence and location of (path to) each data node implemented by the CoMI server are discovered by sending a GET request to "/.well-known/core" including a resource type (RT) parameter with the value "core.c.dn".
+If implemented, the presence and location of (path to) each data node implemented by the CoMI server are discovered by sending a GET request to "/.well-known/core" including a resource type (RT) parameter with the value "core.c.dn".

 Upon success, the return payload contains the SID assigned to each data node and their location.

 The example below shows the discovery of the presence and location of data nodes.
 Data nodes '/ietf-system:system-state/clock/boot-datetime' (SID 1722)